-The Fund is permitted to use derivatives and collective investment schemes to achieve its promoted environmental or social characteristics.
-However, typically most of the investments are expected to be held directly.
+The Fund does not use derivatives to attain the environmental or social characteristics that the financial products promotes and is unlikely to invest in collective investment schemes to achieve its promoted objective.
+Therefore typically all of the investments are expected to be held directly.